 The first major problem I have with Origen's concept of uncleanness is he makes the uncleanness about moral uncleanness.
 You can see the concept of Original Sin hiding in here.
 I disagree that the uncleanness in Leviticus 12 is moral.
 Rather, the uncleanness is ceremonial.

 Unclean people were not sinners, per se, rather, they were ceremonially impure and unfit to occupy sacred space or join in the sacred assembly.
 This uncleanness is taken care of by waiting a few days and offering sacrifices.
-This is directly in line with many, many other types of uncleanness described in the Old Testament, including such things as menstruation, touching a carcass or dead body, touching someone who was unclean, sickness, and etc. This same uncleanness affects animals and inanimate objects.
+Childbirth is directly in line with many, many other causes of ritual uncleanness described in the Old Testament, including such things as menstruation, touching a carcass or dead body, touching someone who was unclean, sickness, and etc. This same uncleanness affects animals and inanimate objects.
 Can dishes sin?
 No. None of these are moral; all of these are ceremonial.
-There was no need to go on and on about how we are all unclean from conception and birth, pleading a special exception for Mary and Jesus, because this was never moral uncleanness to begin with.
-It was all ritual, ceremonial uncleanness.
+There was no need to go on and on about how we are all unclean from conception and birth, pleading a special exception for Mary and Jesus, because this was never permanent moral uncleanness to begin with.
+It was all temporary ceremonial uncleanness.
 And at the end of the day, it did apply to Mary and Jesus after all, as you can read in Luke 2:

 (LUK.
 2: 22-24) 22 Now when the days of her purification according to the law of Moses were completed, they brought Him to Jerusalem to present Him to the Lord 23 (as it is written in the law of the Lord, “Every male who opens the womb shall be called holy to the Lord”), 24 and to offer a sacrifice according to what is said in the law of the Lord, “A pair of turtledoves or two young pigeons.”